-Serious Misconduct STEP 1 - Look After the safety of the group & yourself Assess and contain Establish the circumstances of the incident or problem - question people, check physic evidence Does the incident involve a large group or a single child?
-Ensure all aspects of the incident are captured and recorded STEP 2 - Clarify The Plan Gather information Establish the circumstances of the incident or problem - question people, check physic evidence Does the incident involve a large group or a single child?
-Ensure all aspects of the incident are captured and recorded

-Notify Emergency Services If needed, make call directly and request Police 111 School communication Ensure that principal and school are aware of situation and course of action School to notify whānau and keep them updated Who else needs to know?
+Serious Misconduct STEP 1 - L ook After the safety of the group & yourself Assess and contain Establish the circumstances of the incident or problem - question people, check physical evidence Does the incident involve a large group or a single child?
+Ensure all aspects of the incident are captured and recorded STEP 2 - Clarify The Plan Gather information Establish the circumstances of the incident or problem - question people, check physical evidence Does the incident involve a large group or a single child?
+Ensure all aspects of the incident are captured and recorded Make a decision Decide on a course of action in communication with school/group STEP 3 - Communicate Notify Emergency Services If needed, make call directly and request Police 111 School communication Ensure that principal and school are aware of situation and course of action School to notify whānau and keep them updated Who else needs to know?
 Keep group informed and reassured Keep written record of events as they happen As the situation permits, record (either on paper or electronically) what is happening, who is involved and what decisions are being made Ensure responses from any ākonga interviewed about the incident are recorded Include as much detail as you can Media Statement When working with school groups, the principal should respond on the schools behalf and the chair person is to respond to media on behalf of MTSCT.
-STEP 4 - Evacuate Safely evacuate all present If necessary depending on the nature of the incident
+STEP 4 - Evacuate Safely evacuate all present If necessary depending on the nature of the incident Table 20 Serious Missendust

-Table 17.
+Table 20.
 Serious Misconduct